Is an Online MBA Worth It?

 Is an Online MBA Program Respected?

-Many students choose an online MBA for its flexibility and convenience.
-Rather than quit their jobs to attend a full-time day program or relocate to attend a top school, MBA students choose an online option that lets them balance school with work or family responsibilities.
-In fact, according to U.S. News & World Report, 91% of online MBA students work while enrolled in their program.
 Employers recognize this need for flexibility and may even reward job applicants who demonstrate an ability to manage work and an MBA program simultaneously.
-In addition, employers rely on online options for long-term and continual learning, which means more hiring managers understand the value of an online format.
+In addition, employers themselves rely on online options for long-term and continual learning, meaning more hiring managers understand the value of an online format.

-Many professionals pursue an MBA to advance their career.
-In fact, some employers offer tuition remission benefits to help their employees advance by earning an MBA.
-In these cases, an MBA may offer a high return on investment.
-An MBA does not always mean changing careers or even changing companies.
-For some professionals, the MBA offers a chance to advance more quickly than accumulating professional experience.
+Many professionals pursue an MBA to advance their careers.
+In fact, some employers offer tuition reimbursement benefits to help their employees advance in the field.
+In these cases, an MBA may offer you a high ROI.

 If You Want to Change Career Paths

-Many professionals change career paths during the course of their career, sometimes multiple times.
-An MBA can help professionals pursue opportunities in different sectors.
-The MBA stands out for its versatility, especially when compared to other business degrees.
-For professionals moving into tech or other sectors, an MBA shows potential employers the job candidate’s training and advanced business skills.
-In cases where professionals lack relevant work experience, an MBA offers a valuable route to career change.
+If you're considering moving into tech or other sectors, an MBA can show potential employers your training and advanced business skills.
+In cases where you lack relevant work experience, an MBA can offer a valuable route to a career change.

 If You Want to Increase Your Earning Potential